sergeych/errlog/README.md

-# Loggerr
+# Errlog

 *ATTENTION!*

-This is a reporting tool tor loggerr service, that is not yet open for public test.
+This is a reporting tool tor errlog service, that is not yet open for public test.

 The rest is a template for not to type it later on.
 Please ignore.